 I congratulate the Minister on his pre-reshuffle tour d’horizon of the industry and on a statement that is welcome in both its intentions and its aspirations.
 However, without any detailed measures, it is frankly just more waffle.
 For example, the Minister rightly drew attention to the forthcoming infrastructure programme, where local and national Government have huge clout as the client, so will the Government be using that influence to put into their contracts requirements for the prompt payment of subcontractors?
 In addition, will they demand proper ratios of apprentices on sites, by which I mean real craft apprenticeships to fill the huge skill gaps and to provide career opportunities for our youngsters?

 I shall send the right hon.
-Gentleman a copy of the construction sector deal so that he knows that it is not just meaningless waffle, and I will do my best to respond to the numerous points that he made.
+Gentleman a copy of the construction sector deal so that he knows that it is not just meaningless waffle, [Interruption] I am delighted he has one and I will do my best to respond to the numerous points that he made.
 He asked whether the Government would use their power over those things that they fund to ensure that small businesses are used—that is correct.
 The Government are keen on using their power in that way, such as by mandating the use of level 2 building information modelling for all construction projects to encourage the adoption of digital technologies.
 The Government will also be at the forefront of the manufacturing of buildings off-site for suitable projects, such as schools and NHS buildings.

 The right hon.
 Gentleman was concerned that the Government should not use such powers to affect the number of apprenticeships on site.
 That is very much our policy, and it will be part of the tender documents to come.
 However, I hope that that will not be necessary, because the industry is desperate for apprentices and we will see a lot of the new types of apprenticeships.